 Sixth Form (16-18yrs)

-King's Sixth Form offers both academic excellence and outstanding support and guidance for students as they study in our Sixth Form for the important final two years of school.
-Our students consistently achieve some of the best A Level results in the country: 40% of all grades at A*/A and 70% at A* - B. The emphasis is not just on good results, but on supporting well-rounded individuals who are well prepared for university applications and the world of work.
+King's Sixth Form offers both academic excellence and outstanding support and guidance for students as they study for the important final two years of school.
+Our students consistently achieve some of the best A Level results in the country: 52% of all grades at A*/A and 84% at A* - B. The emphasis is not just on good results, but on supporting well-rounded individuals who are well prepared for university applications and have the skills and character to succeed in the world of work.

-We welcome a good number of students from other schools in addition to many of our own students who have studied at King's for GCSEs.
+We welcome a good number of new students from other schools in to our Sixth Form, alongside many of our own students who have studied at King's for GCSEs.
 Students very quickly settle in to our friendly and vibrant Sixth Form.
-Year groups are typically around 100 students with tutor groups of around 14 students per group.
+Year groups are typically around 100 - 120 students with tutor groups of around 12 -14 students per group.

 We appreciate the importance of fostering independent learning, personal organisation and a balance between work and play.
 We offer a wide range of subjects and most of our students study three A Levels, although in some cases (often where Further Mathematics is studied) four subjects are chosen.